Skip to content

 • Templates: list, list available templates

-• Envelopes: create-from-template, send
+• Envelopes: create, create-from-template, send, list

-• Utils: whoami
+• Utils: whoami, workspace list

 For complete API documentation and endpoint reference, visit the Subnoto API Documentation.